 It should also be mentioned that your damages will only be covered by insurance that was in place prior to the car crash.
 It’s good practice to speak with your insurance company before a hit-and-run takes place, and have them walk you through what parts of your policy would protect you in such a situation.

 Navigating a hit-and-run claim, especially if the driver is not able to be charged, can be tricky.
 Having an experienced team of legal counselors by your side will be your key to success.
 Our team at the personal injury law firm of Peter N. Davis & Associates is determined to get you the compensation you deserve.
-For more information, give us a call, or fill out an online form to contact us today.
+For more information, give us a call, or fill out our online form for a free case review from a New Jersey hit-and-run attorney.